 Obtaining a Cannabis Business PERMIT in Oakland

-Oakland is now accepting applications for cannabis business permits for cultivation, manufacturing, distribution, laboratory testing, and delivery services.
+Oakland is now accepting applications for medicinal and adult-use cannabis business permits for cultivation, manufacturing, distribution, laboratory testing, and delivery services.
 Below is an overview of the permit process, as well as details on how to obtain a permit.
+Details are also included on Oakland's newly clarified program for temporary authorization process so that applicants can obtain temporary licensing at the State level.

 OVERVIEW OF THE OAKLAND CANNABIS BUSINESS PERMIT PROCESS